rednafi/rednafi.com/content/misc/self_hosted_google_fonts_in_hugo.md

 Here, you'll need to change `../fonts/<rest>` to `/fonts/<rest>`, and Hugo will take care of the rest.
 Notice there's no `/static` prefix in the font's path.
-Find this blog's [header-override.css] if you're facing any trouble while doing this.
+Find this blog's [header-override.css] if you're facing any trouble while doing it.
 Serve your website locally and ensure that the fonts are being loaded and displayed correctly.
 Deploy!

 [violates]: https://rewis.io/urteile/urteil/lhm-20-01-2022-3-o-1749320/